NYU-Molecular-Pathology/Methylation/PACT_scripts/README.md

  cp /Volumes/CBioinformatics/PACT/demuxQC.sh ~/
  ```
 2. Next, execute the shell script and save it as a text file.
-  - demuxQC.sh will take two parameters: the PACT run name and the RUNID
+  - demuxQC.sh will take two parameters: the PACT run name and the RUNID.
+For example:
-  - For example:
   ```ruby
   demuxQC.sh 220907_NB501073_012345678_ABCDEFG1234 PACT-22-99 > PACT-22-99.txt
   ```